Morris Kight: Early life

 Kight was born and grew up in Comanche County, Texas.
 He graduated from Texas Christian University in 1941 with a degree in personnel administration and public administration.

 From 1941 until 1958, Kight lived in northern New Mexico, where he and many other gay people were active in Adlai Stevenson's campaign in the 1952 presidential election.
 The presence of many gay people in Stevenson's campaign led to the spreading of a rumor that Stevenson was gay.

 While in New Mexico, Kight married and had two daughters, Carol Kight-Fyfe and Angela Chandler.
 He only shared that information with his closest friends, apparently believing that would diminish his credibility as a spokesman for gay rights.

 Kight also acted while he was in Albuquerque.
 From 1950 to 1955, he was involved in the "Summerhouse Theater" and the "Old Town Players" in Albuquerque.
 The two companies brought in many actors from California, and Kight was able to read some of the new "homophile" organizations' pamphlets and circulations that these actors brought with them.
-This was his first exposure to groups like the Mattachine Society, which he considered elitist.
+This was his first exposure to groups such as the Mattachine Society, which he considered elitist.